Pricing Structure: Fixed Costs vs. Potential Changes During Construction

 Base Construction Elements

 Foundation and framing costs remain predictable once plans are finalized.
-Foundations typically cost $5-$37 per square foot, while framing runs $7-$16 per square foot.
+Foundations typically cost $5–$37 per square foot, while framing runs $7–$16 per square foot.
 When you select materials from our pre-approved vendor lists with fixed pricing agreements, those costs stay constant throughout construction.
+Labor costs account for 30–40% of total construction expenses — we lock in labor rates with our trusted subcontractor network, providing pricing stability.
+Understanding how material choices influence custom home costs helps you make selections that keep your budget on track.

 Permits and Municipal Fees